LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/meta-intents-knowledge-bases.md

 2. From the domain list on the Intent Manager dashboard (home page), select the "LP_Cross-vertical" domain.
 3. Create a meta intent by selecting **Add Intent** and completing with the following:

- * Intent name: FAQ
+ * Intent Name: FAQ
  * Intent Display Name: FAQ
- * Intent type: Meta intent
+ * Intent Type: Meta intent
  * Intents > Select intent to add:
     * ask about shipping or pick up
     * reset password
     * cancel account

  When finished, click **Save**.